roger-castaldo/MQContract/Abstractions/Readme.md

 ##### Summary

-Called to send a message into the underlying service in the Query/Response style
+Called to send a message into the underlying services in the Query/Response style

 ##### Returns